 We work for a wide range of clients—from small organizations to Fortune 100 companies.
-Sometimes we work as silent partners with our clients to do backend development, design or technical stuff – most of which we can't reveal.
+Sometimes we work as silent partners with our clients to do backend development, design or technical stuff – some of which we can't reveal.
 But here's a little variety sampler of some that we can.

 Creature Works in association wth The Electric Studio, created an iPad and Windows app for a global supplier of power generators.
 The app is used for sales and interactive presentations.
 View Demo

 Winner of the Minnesota Council of Nonprofits Dot.Org Award, and the American Association for State and Local History Leadership in History Award, the Carver County Historical Society's website is fun and full of good stuff.
 We designed and developed this site based on the features that the Historical Society's members wanted most.
 It has an extensive database-driven newspaper search and custom integration of old plat maps with Google maps.
 The color scheme is based on the Historical Society's permanent exibits and the layout is built using a masonry structure that works responsively across all device sizes.

 Below is a live feed of the site.
 To experience the responsive design, click on the device icons to resize.